aravinda-1402/Face-mask-detection/README.md

 2- Training the COVID-19 face mask detector with Keras/TensorFlow

-3 - Implementing our COVID-19 face mask detector for images with OpenCV
+3 - Implementing our COVID-19 face mask detector for images

 4 - COVID-19 face mask detection in images with OpenCV